YashMastakar/Cab-Booking-SQL-Analysis/README.md

 ## **📝 Purpose**

-This project, completed as part of my **Masters in Data Science and Analytics with AI from ITVEDANT**, focuses on designing and querying a relational database schema for a cab booking system[cite: 7]. [cite_start]The primary goal is to extract valuable business insights by analyzing customer booking trends, driver performance, and revenue metrics[cite: 6, 9].
+This project, completed as part of my **Master's in Data Science and Analytics with AI from ITVEDANT**, focuses on designing and querying a relational database schema for a cab booking system.
+The primary goal is to extract valuable business insights by analyzing customer booking trends, driver performance, and revenue metrics.
 By leveraging SQL, this case study provides stakeholders with data-driven insights to optimize operations, improve customer satisfaction, and maximize profitability.

 ---

 ## **🛠️ Tech Stack**

-**SQL** (Used for all data querying and analysis [cite: 49]) **MySQL Workbench** (Database environment used for query execution [cite: 52])
+**SQL** (Used for all data querying and analysis ) **MySQL Workbench** (Database environment used for query execution)

 ## **📂 Data Source**